-1. The Type Of Creatine You Use
+Choose The Right Type Of Creatine

 This is the most important factor.
 Use the wrong type of this supplement and you’re not going to see the best results.
-Your actually likely to not see any results, which is obviously no good.
+Your actually likely to not see any results, which is obviously not good.

 These products which companies claim are better than creatine monohydrate often don’t even contain any creatine but instead have something called creatinine in the canister instead.

-2. How Much Creatine You’re Taking
+How Much Creatine You’re Taking

-4. When You Take Your Creatine
+When You Take Your Creatine

-This isn’t as important as the last three factor but it can still make a difference.
+This isn’t as important as the last three points but it can still make a difference.
 Research shows that taking it after a workout enables more creatine to get into your muscles.
 It’s not a huge difference but if you’re looking for the best results, it’s worth the effort.

-5. What Type Of Workouts You’re Doing
+What Type Of Workouts You’re Doing

-6. The Quality And Purity of The Creatine You Take
+The Quality And Purity of The Creatine You Take

-There are a few things to make sure if when you buy creatine monohydrate.
+There are a few things to make sure of when you buy creatine monohydrate.
 I’ve listed them below.
 Make sure whichever product you choose meets these requirements and you’ll be getting the safest, and most effective product.

 - Needs to be tested for impurities before/after it’s packaged.
 The company should make test results available.

-Choose a powder that is micronized.
+- Choose a powder that is micronized.
 It’ll say so on the label.
 This means it’s been milled into an extra fine powder that will dissolve easier and won’t end up stuck to your glass.

 - The product I use, and recommend is Creatine Edge.
 It meets all of the criteria listed above and also gives you about 3 months worth of Creatine at a really good price.You can buy it from our online store here.

 Now you know how long it takes creatine to work and what to do to get results as quickly as possible.
 Let us know your experiences using the information in this post.
 If you have any others send them to us as were always looking for new ways to get the best results possible.

 Branch JD.
 Effect of creatine supplementation on body composition and performance: a meta-analysis.
 Int J Sport Nutr Exerc Metab.
 2003 Jun;13(2):198-226. https://pubmed.ncbi.nlm.nih.gov/12945830/

 Hoffman JR, Stout JR, Falvo MJ, Kang J, Ratamess NA.
 Effect of low-dose, short-duration creatine supplementation on anaerobic exercise performance.
 J Strength Cond Res.
 2005 May;19(2):260-4. https://pubmed.ncbi.nlm.nih.gov/15903359/

 Jäger R, Harris RC, Purpura M, Francaux M.Comparison of new forms of creatine in raising plasma creatine levels.
 J Int Soc Sports Nutr.
 2007 Nov 12;4:17. https://pubmed.ncbi.nlm.nih.gov/17997838/

 Jagim AR, Oliver JM, Sanchez A, Galvan E, Fluckey J, Riechman S, Greenwood M, Kelly K, Meininger C, Rasmussen C, Kreider RB.
 A buffered form of creatine does not promote greater changes in muscle creatine content, body composition, or training adaptations than creatine monohydrate.
 J Int Soc Sports Nutr.
 2012 Sep 13;9(1):43. doi: 10.1186/1550-2783-9-43. https://pubmed.ncbi.nlm.nih.gov/22971354/

 Preen D, Dawson B, Goodman C, Beilby J, Ching S. Creatine supplementation: a comparison of loading and maintenance protocols on creatine uptake by human skeletal muscle.
 Int J Sport Nutr Exerc Metab.
 2003 Mar;13(1):97-111. https://pubmed.ncbi.nlm.nih.gov/12660409/

 Kambis KW, Pizzedaz SK.
 Short-term creatine supplementation improves maximum quadriceps contraction in women.
 Int J Sport Nutr Exerc Metab.
 2003 Mar;13(1):87-96. https://pubmed.ncbi.nlm.nih.gov/12660408/

 Kaviani M, et al. Creatine monohydrate supplementation during eight weeks of progressive resistance training increases strength in as little as two weeks without reducing markers of muscle damage.
 J Sports Med Phys Fitness.
 2018. https://pubmed.ncbi.nlm.nih.gov/29722252/

 Syrotuik DG, Bell GJ.
 Acute creatine monohydrate supplementation: a descriptive physiological profile of responders vs. nonresponders.
 J Strength Cond Res.
 2004 Aug;18(3):610-7. https://pubmed.ncbi.nlm.nih.gov/15320650/

 Velema MS, de Ronde W. Elevated plasma creatinine due to creatine ethyl ester use.
 Neth J Med.
 2011 Feb;69(2):79-81. https://pubmed.ncbi.nlm.nih.gov/21411845/

 Yáñez-Silva A, et al. Effect of low dose, short-term creatine supplementation on muscle power output in elite youth soccer players.
 J Int Soc Sports Nutr.
 2017. https://pubmed.ncbi.nlm.nih.gov/28190980/